 A child with CP can face many challenges in school and is likely to need individualized help.
 Fortunately, states are responsible for meeting the educational needs of children with disabilities.

-As we’ve said, for children up to the 3rd birthday, services are provided through an early intervention system.
+For children up to the 3rd birthday, services are provided through an early intervention system.
 Staff work with the child’s family to develop what is known as an Individualized Family Services Plan, or IFSP.
 The IFSP will describe the child’s unique needs as well as the services the child will receive to address those needs.
 The IFSP will also emphasize the unique needs of the family, so that parents and other family members will know how to help their young child with CP.
 Early intervention services may be provided on a sliding-fee basis, meaning that the costs to the family will depend upon their income.

 For school-aged children, including preschoolers, special education and related services will be provided through the school system.
 School staff will work with the child’s parents to develop an Individualized Education Program, or IEP.
 The IEP is similar to an IFSP in that it describes the child’s unique needs and the services that have been designed to meet those needs.
 Special education and related services, which can include PT, OT, and speech-language pathology, are provided at no cost to parents.
 In addition to therapy services and special equipment, children with CP may need what is known as assistive technology.
 Examples of assistive technology include: